eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 dedicated :code:`Fast-DDS` directory must be sourced.
 There are two possibilities:

-* Prepare the environment locally by typing the command:
+* Every time the :code:`Fast-DDS` directory is opened in a new shell, prepare the environment locally by typing the
+  command:

   .. code-block:: bash

       source install/setup.bash

-  every time the :code:`Fast-DDS` directory is opened in a new shell environment.

 * Add the sourcing of the colcon overlay permanently to the :code:`PATH`, by typing the following: